Growing in Catholic faith

 Year 2 (Kindergarten) and Grade 1

-Thank you for continuing to send in craft supplies.
+Thank you to our SK/grade 1 families for continuing to send in craft supplies.

 Items our busy bees could use:

 - glue sticks- a few until the end of the year

 - old cookie trays (e.g., if you do spring cleaning & replace)

 - $1 store printed paper-- our busy bees love a variety of writing supplies

 - play dough